Lennox Lewis: Early life

-Lewis was born on 2 September 1965 in West Ham, London, to Jamaican parents and according to his mother, he would often fight with other children growing up.
+Lewis was born on 2 September 1965 in West Ham, London, to Jamaican immigrant parents and according to his mother, he would often fight with other children growing up.
 At birth he weighed 4.8 kg (10 lb 10 oz), and was given the name Lennox by the doctor, who said "he looked like a Lennox."

 Lewis moved to Kitchener, Ontario, Canada with his mother in 1977 at the age of 12.
 He attended Cameron Heights Collegiate Institute for high school, where he excelled in Canadian football, soccer, and basketball.
 In the 1982–83 school year, he helped the school's AAA basketball team win the Ontario provincial championship.

 Amateur career

 Lewis eventually decided that his favourite sport was boxing.
 He took up boxing circa 1978.
 He became a dominant amateur boxer and won the gold medal at the Junior World Championships in 1983.
 At age 18, Lewis represented Canada in the super-heavyweight division at the 1984 Summer Olympics in Los Angeles.
 By that time he was ranked #6 in the world by the AIBA.
 He advanced to the quarter-finals, where he lost by decision to Tyrell Biggs of the US, who went on to win the gold medal.
 Despite being 6'5" tall, and having a very strong punch, his coaches admitted they had to pressure him to convert size and raw talent into aggression.
 His amateur boxing coaches were Arnie Boehm and Adrian Teodorescu, who guided Lewis to the Olympic title in 1988.